learn-co-curriculum/html-list/README.md

 </ol>
 ```

-Ordered lists appear as numeric lists with numbers identifying each list item.
+Ordered lists by default appear as numeric lists with numbers identifying each list item.

 #### Unordered List